Leeds Town Hall, September 15th: Federico Colli wins The Leeds 2012

 Founded in 1961, the Competition has awarded internationally renowned artists, such as Radu Lupu, Murray Perahia, Artur Pizarro, Dimitri Alexeev, Michel Dalberto, Lars Vogt, Boris Petrushansky, Mitsuko Uchida, Andras Schiff, Louis Lortie and Boris Berezovsky.

 Divided into four challenging rounds, it has seen the participation of 61 pianists (previously selected by a DVD) from the most prestigious Musical Institutions of the world, such as the Juilliard School of New York, the Curtis Institute of Philadelphia, the Ecole Normale of Paris, the Hochschule of Cologne, the Royal Academy of London, the International Piano Academy of Imola and the Gnessin Institute of Moscow.

 In the final round, held on September 15th at the Leeds Town Hall and recorded live by BBC Radio 3 and BBC Four, Federico Colli performed Beethoven Piano Concerto no. 5 (Emperor) with the Manchester Hallé Symphony Orchestra conducted by Sir Mark Elder.

-His wonderful interpretation and the excellent results obtained in the previous rounds allowed him to get, by the prestigious Jury chaired by Dame Fanny Waterman, the assignment of the First Prize with Gold Medal, consisting of a scholarship and several interesting international engagements.
+His wonderful interpretation and the excellent results obtained in the previous rounds allowed him to get, from the prestigious Jury chaired by Dame Fanny Waterman, the assignment of the First Prize with Gold Medal, consisting of a scholarship, the recording of a CD with Champs Hill Records and several interesting international engagements.